 - Quick videos to share an agent’s personality or expertise

 Angelica and Aron Pinto, together Team Pinto at Re/Max Twin City Realty, are pros at making and sharing real estate videos.
-The duo shoot creative content that appeals to both home buyers and sellers, resulting in more clients and faster home sales.
+The duo shoots creative content that appeals to both home buyers and sellers, resulting in more clients and faster home sales.

 While many of Team Pinto’s competitors share only photo panning, they focus on creating quality video listings for their properties to capture and keep buyer attention.
-They’ve also created a video series called “Team Pinto Talk Real Estate” where they educate their audience about real estate topics—a move that’s been great for brand awareness.
+They’ve also created a video series called “Team Pinto Talk Real Estate,” where they educate their audience about real estate topics—a move that’s been great for brand awareness.

-3. Customer Testimonial Videos
+3. Let Your Happy Clients Do the Talk with Customer Testimonial Videos

 Let your happy customers do your bragging for you by having them record short customer testimonial videos.
 Make a habit of asking to film short interviews at the high points in their buying journey—upon offer, upon close, and six months later.

 These videos don’t need to be high-production value.
 You can accomplish a lot with a smartphone and a lavalier microphone.
-Save all these videos in a folder and when you have time for marketing, cut them together into a series of testimonials around themes like buying or selling.
+Save all these videos in a folder, and when you have time for marketing, cut them together into a series of testimonials around themes like buying or selling.

 - How do you feel right now?